Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 If you've got one that matches their allergy, the interview might be over at this point.
 Unless they want to take an antihistamine every time they come over.

-You definitely don't want them smoking in the house or around your kids.
+You definitely don't want them smoking in the house or around your children.

-If they need a smoke break during their shift and need to step outside for a few minutes, are they going to bring your kids out with them, or just leave them unattended?
+If they need a smoke break during their shift and need to step outside for a few minutes, are they going to bring your children out with them, or just leave them unattended?

 Even if they only smoke a cigarette or two per day and won't need to smoke while they're at your house, the smell of smoke could still transfer from their clothes into your furniture and might not be worth the hassle.